puinhoop/Kodak-DCS-Archive/dcp-profiles/README.md

    `C:\Users\<your username>\AppData\Roaming\Adobe\CameraRaw\CameraProfiles`

 **Note:** Lightroom Classic & ACR will always load the default ACR 4.4 profile.
-If you want to use these specific camera profiles, you need to manually select them in Lightroom Classic & ACR.
+If you want to use these specific camera profiles, you need to manually select them in Lightroom Classic & ACR under **Profiles**.